Bank of England raises rates by most since 1995 even as long recession looms | Business

 Reeling from a surge in energy prices caused by Russia's invasion of Ukraine, the BoE's Monetary Policy Committee voted 8-1 for a half percentage point rise in Bank Rate to 1.75% - its highest level since late 2008 - from 1.25%.
 The 50-basis-point increase had been expected by most economists in a Reuters poll as central banks around the world scramble to contain the surge in prices.

 Governor Andrew Bailey said all options were on the table for the BoE's next meeting in September, and beyond.
 "Returning inflation to the 2% target remains our absolute priority.
-There are no ifs and buts about that," Bailey said at a news conference.
+There are no ifs and buts about that," he told a news conference.

+The alarming economic outlook comes at a time of yet more political turmoil for Britain, with Prime Minister Boris Johnson forced to resign, triggering a lengthy race to replace him that has divided the ruling party.
+The favourite to win, Foreign Secretary Liz Truss, has pledged big tax cuts and a review of the Bank's mandate.

+Bailey said had "huge sympathy" for stretched households who feel that rising interest rates will make life harder.
+"I'm afraid the alternative is even worse, in terms of persistent inflation," he said.

-"Today's decision confirms the notion of a central bank determined to crush inflation in the face of ongoing supply-side challenges, including a very tight labour market and soaring energy bills," said Hussain Mehdi, macro and investment strategist at HSBC Asset Management.
-British consumer price inflation hit a 40-year high of 9.4% in June, already more than four times the BoE's 2% target, triggering industrial action and putting pressure on whoever succeeds Boris Johnson as Britain's next prime minister to come up with further support.
+British consumer price inflation hit a 40-year high of 9.4% in June, already more than four times the BoE's 2% target, triggering industrial action and putting pressure on whoever becomes prime minister to come up with further support.
+Truss, the front-runner, said the BoE's forecasts underlined the need for an emergency budget and tax cuts.
+Her rival, former finance minister Rishi Sunak, said gripping inflation was imperative for any future government.

 The BoE had previously expected inflation to peak at above 11% and almost no growth in Britain's economy before 2025 at the earliest.
 In its new forecasts, the BoE saw inflation falling back to 2% in two years' time as the hit to the economy took its toll on demand.